ronakiihglobal/laravel-starter-kit/README.md

 This is public repo for starting with Laravel project + Basic authentication using [Laravel/sanctum](https://laravel.com/docs/8.x/sanctum) .

-It can be used as starter kit for normal web application as well as for APIs + Frontend ( React/Vue ) or only APIs.
+It can be used as starter kit for normal web application as well as for APIs + Frontend ( React/Vue ) or for only APIs.

 ## Steps for setup